 A rash of scientific retraction

-Even so, the institutions of science — universities, laboratories, and journals — shouldn’t take the public’s trust for granted.
+Even so, the institutions of science — universities, laboratories, and journals — shouldn’t pat themselves on the back and take the public’s trust for granted.
 And there are distressing signs that the kind of transparency scientists need is far from universal.

 Consider three recent cases at Harvard.
 The best-known was that of psychologist Marc Hauser, a leading behavioral psychologist who eventually resigned after a three-year investigation into the validity of his research.
 The results of that probe have never been fully reported.
 Then there was a case of alleged misconduct involving a high-profile stem cell lab that led to two retractions.
 Eighteen months after the article was pulled, we still don’t have a report on that, either.
 And the most recent case resulted in two retractions for a Harvard group studying cannabinoids in July, but the university has said zilch about its investigation.

 That’s not to pick on Harvard.
 Earlier this year, the University of Connecticut issued a massive report saying a faculty member, Dipak Das, who studies chemicals in red wine, among other things, had fabricated much of his data.
 While school officials deserve praise for releasing the exhaustive document, it took them three years to make the investigation public — during which Das’s tainted studies continued to contaminate the field.